scottpersinger/M5/README.md

 __Step 5__.
 Deploy your creation

-First, gather all your assets so you create the cover sheet for your TPS report...Haha!
+First, you'll need to gather your SSN, EIN, and VIN numbers for the cover sheet for your TPS report...Haha!
 Just kidding.
 Try this instead:

     cd /path/to/your/app